paulmarrington/lispz/doc/introduction.md

   ((value * percent) / 100)

 # Where functional programming comes in
+Shhh!
+Don't tell the Haskellers.
 JavaScript is already a functional language in that it provides functions as first-class operation, closures and bindings.
+There are other aspects that it does not support - the major ones being immutability and static types.
+I think of JavaScript as a modern assember, making it the responsibility of the higher (:) level language to fill in the gaps.

+Lispz is too lightweight to do anything about static types.

+Immutability is a moving target.
+For a functional language, this means if a function is called with the same parameters it will always return the same result.
+Another definition states "no side-effects".
+A third suggest it means all data on the stack - meaning function call parameters.
+In the extreme it means that there are no variables, only constants - data once allocated never changes.